 Biography at a Glance

-Donald Bergh (PhD Colorado-Boulder) is the Louis D. Beaumont Chair of Business Administration and Professor of Management at the Daniels College of Business of the University of Denver.
-Previous to joining Daniels, Dr. Bergh served on the faculties of Penn State, Cornell and Purdue, and was a visiting and chaired professor at University College Dublin.
+Donald D. Bergh (PhD Colorado-Boulder) is the Louis D. Beaumont Chair of Business Administration and Professor of Management at the Daniels College of Business of the University of Denver.
+He joined us after having served on the faculties of Purdue, Cornell and Penn State.

 - PhD, Business Administration, University of Colorado